 \The Census defines the four housing problems as: 1.
 Lacks complete kitchen facilities, 2.
 Lacks complete plumbing facilities, 3.
 More than one person per room, 4.
 Cost Burden greater than 30%

-Alternative Table: Disproportionately Greater Need (Jurisdiction) of Households experiencing one or more Housing Problems.
-The summary table below is a comparison of the tables above:
+Alternative Table: Disproportionately Greater Need (Jurisdiction) of Households Experiencing one or more Housing Problems: